-Which leads to reason number two: Over 100 candidates have applied for a contribution from Only If You Run!
-We’ve gotten to know all of them who passed our screening criteria, and they’re awesome, and it’s such a privilege to be able to support them, with your help.
-We wanted to tell you a bit about each of them here.
-Read down, get to know them a bit yourself, and most importantly, help them run, by:
+Over 100 candidates have applied for a contribution from Only If You Run so far.
+We’ve gotten to know all of them who passed our screening criteria, and they’re awesome.
+It’s been a privilege to be able to support them, with your help.
+Read below to get to know them a bit yourself.

-Finally, we’re proud to support each and every one of these candidates, and we’re especially proud that a majority of them are women.
+We’ve been proud to support each and every one of these candidates, and we’re especially proud that a majority of them are women.
 Only If You Run’s mission is to help Democrats make the tough decision to run for office, and that decision can often be tougher for women and people of color.
-We want to do even more to diversify our applicant pool and the candidates we fund.
-Help us get the word out!
+We want to do more though to diversify our applicant pool and the candidates we fund.
+Help us to get the word out!

 Why LAUREN RAN

 Lauren is running because she cares deeply about her community, which has had the same ineffective and out of touch representation for too long.
 Over the last year, since November 2016, Lauren has asked how she can best stand up for the people of her community.
 Voting, making phone calls, writing letters, and marching were not making a great enough impact with politicians who don't care or refuse to listen and she realized that she needed to run for office to make sure someone capable, qualified, and dedicated to our community is a real option for Stark County.
 Part of the mission of the US Naval Academy, of which Lauren is a proud graduate, is to develop graduates who are dedicated to a career in leadership in command, citizenship, and government.
 In running for office, Lauren is using her leadership skills from serving in the military and training from the Naval Academy for the greater good of her community and state.